Let’s Talk About Sex

-The truth of love – the kind of love that we talk about as being the foundation of the universe – is that it’s limitless.
-And when love is felt from it’s truest essence, it flows forth unending.
-That kind of love is not jealous, it does not “own” and it expresses itself in every way – ways that don’t fit within the box that our culture has built for it.
+The truth of Love with a capital L –the kind of love that we talk about as being the foundation of the universe–is that its limitless.
+And when love is felt from its truest essence, it flows forth unending.
+That kind of love is not jealous, it does not attempt to “own,” and it expresses itself in every way–ways that don’t fit within the box that our culture has built for it.
 And that makes us uncomfortable, so we struggle for control over it.

 True love only gives of itself.
-It does not take.
 It does not demand reciprocation.
 It has no expectations.
 It is love for the sake of love.
-And sex is the physical expression of that.
+And sex can be the physical expression of that.

 First, let’s talk about sexual energy, because it is an energy in and of itself.
 It’s the creative driving force of the universe.
-It’s not called The Big Bang for nothing! 🙂 It’s an explosion of creative energy, like a big cosmic orgasm.
+It’s not called The Big Bang for nothing. 🙂 Our existence was spawned by a big cosmic orgasm.

-Yes, I said “ORGASM.”
+Yes, I said ORGASM.
 Does that make you uncomfortable?
 How about penis?
 Vagina?
-Maude Lebowski has some interesting commentary for you:
+Maude Lebowski has some provocative commentary for you:

-When most people think about spirituality, they think about fluffy things like “love” and “light” and “enlightenment.”
+The commonly held notion of spirituality entails fluffy things like love and light and enlightenment.
 Not sex.
-But sex is not completely different than love and light and spiritual understanding.
+However, sex is not completely different than love and light and spiritual understanding.
 Sexual energy is, more or less, the fabric of the universe.
+Its creation itself.

-It’s creation itself.
-Kundalini, if you are unfamiliar with that term, in yogic theory, is a primal energy, or shakti, located at the base of the spine.
+Kundalini, in yogic theory, is a primal energy, or shakti, located at the base of the spine.